Handling the post-purchase customer experience with location technology

 It's important to note that this is not the same as real-time order tracking because the push-notification updates occur at periodic stages of the order journey and are automatically delivered to the customer with their permission

-The Other Side of the Post-Purchase Experience
+The other Side of the post-purchase experience

 We've defined the post-purchase customer experience as the order handling process conducted by the supplier after an order has been placed.
 However, the post-purchase experience can also be understood as the customer experience after the order has been delivered.
 Like the epilogue in "Lord of the Rings: Return of the King", the post-purchase experience never ends.